 Students will be required to purchase the approved Paramedic Clinical Placement uniform for wear during lab sessions, residential schools, and clinical placement.
 Personal Protective Equipment (PPE) will also need to be purchased from the CQUniversity Bookshop as a Workplace Health and Safety requirement by Ambulance Services when on clinical placement.
 Non-adherence to uniform and PPE requirements will result in immediate removal from clinical placement.

-All statutory Ambulance Services mandate that students meet certain vaccination and health standards prior to attendance, whilst the University also has certain requirements to ensure student safety and readiness for practice.
+All statutory Ambulance Services mandate that students meet certain vaccination and health standards prior to attendance as well as CQUni also identifying certain requirements to ensure student safety and readiness for practice.
 Information on all of these requirements and associated due dates is updated yearly and shared on the Sonia Home Page and the CG95 Portal; please also see the link below for QAS Clinical Placements website.

-Students must submit all QAS Mandatories and CQU requirements to the Schools Work Integrated Learning Officers by the stated due date for that year to be deemed eligible to attend clinical placement.
-All requirements are non-negotiable so it is imperative that students review and begin working to meet these requirements early.
+Students must submit all QAS Mandatories and CQU requirements to the Work Integrated Learning (WIL) team by the due dates stipulated through Sonia and thw WIL team.
+All requirements are non-negotiable, so it is imperative that students review and begin working to meet these requirements early.

-Hepatitis B: It is strongly advised that students have a blood test to check their immunity upon enrolment, so that if found not immune, they can commence their Hepatitis B vaccination schedule immediately during 1st Year.
-Note that the full age-appropriate vaccination schedule can take 7 months to complete, and that the QAS and other Services do not accept the accelerated version of vaccine.
+a) Hepatitis B: The full age-appropriate vaccination schedule takes 7 months to complete (as a minimum), and that the QAS and other Services do not accept the accelerated version of vaccine.

 The following additional vaccinations are highly recommended by QAS, but are not mandatory:

-3. Blue Card: Students are required to have a valid Blue Card linked to CQUniversity for the duration of their placement with the Queensland Ambulance Service.
+3. Queensland Government issued Working With Children Check (Blue Card): Students are required to have a valid Blue Card linked to CQUniversity for the entirety their placements with the QAS .
 Students approved for interstate placement must acquire the analogous screening for that State. http://www.bluecard.qld.gov.au/applications/need-to-apply-for-card.html